These are the terms and conditions of service for Shel Banks IBCLC Infant Feeding Specialist consultations.

 I have four adolescents.
 Yes, four 😁

 I have a half time project management / infant feeding support role in the NHS and paid and unpaid roles with other research, teaching, training, advocacy and support organisations, including charity trusteeship, as well as being a doctoral candidate.

-Additionally, as an IBCLC I have certain legal responsibilities in terms of continuous professional development and documentation, which takes time.
+Additionally, as an IBCLC I have certain legal and moral responsibilities in terms of continuous professional development and documentation, which takes time.

 My private practice working with families is slotted around this and so I have found it necessary to impose certain boundaries for the protection of all.

 My priorities in any given day / week / month are to my own family first, then my contractual and legal responsibilities, followed by the most time-sensitive work which its outstanding in my to-do list – usually this is families with unsettled and uncomfortable babies who are struggling, and then meeting agreed timescales for organisations I work with.

 Now that I have begun my PhD I intend to devote more time to research into supporting the families of unsettled babies, and so my current work with families one to one supports this, but I also need to take time out from time to time to read and keep up to date.

 I was unwell in early 2020 with COVID-19 and I have been left with some longer term effects, and so I have also realised that I need to prioritise my own wellbeing, so I am now endeavouring to take at least one day off every week, and to create some down time every day.
 Please respect this when awaiting a response from me.